Psychotherapy Oxted – Dr Kimberley Carter

 What are the qualifications and professional requirements of psychoanalytic psychotherapists?

-Psychoanalytic psychotherapists should have trained with an organisation which is a member of the United Kingdom Council for Psychotherapy (UKCP) or the British Psychoanalytic Council (BPC) and should be registered with one of these organisations.
-For more information on UKCP or BPC standards please follow the links above.
+Psychoanalytic psychotherapists should have completed their training with an organisation that is a member of the United Kingdom Council for Psychotherapy (UKCP) or the British Psychoanalytic Council (BPC), and they should be registered with one of these professional bodies.
+You can find more information about the standards of the UKCP and BPC by following the links above.

-A reputable therapist will be willing to provide details of training, registration and length/type of experience and will tell the client which professional body they belong to.
+A reputable therapist will be open about their training, registration status, and professional experience, and will clearly state which professional body they are affiliated with.

 What does supervision involve?